ttesmer/haskell-mnist/README.md

 stack exec hmnist-exe  582.30s user 115.11s system 216% cpu 5:22.54 total
 ```
 The last line tells us it took 5 minutes and 23 seconds to run the code.
 As you can see above that, the network peaked at ~95.2% accuracy during the 22nd epoch (it counts from zero, so actually it's the 23rd epoch).
+(Note: it now actually uses fully matrix-based backpropagation and only takes 33 seconds for 30 epochs)

 The result also shows that the accuracy jumps from 10% (random) to 90% after just the first epoch.
 After that, however, it grows much, much slower and basically reaches its local minimum (of the loss function) at about 94% accuracy.